The July issue of Offshore Engineer

 magazine discusses the potentials for CCS in the North Sea.

-AGR's Lead Geophysicist, Peter Rowbotham, who previously had presented a paper on the same topic during DEVEX and leads the AGR consultancy team advising one of the two projects mentioned in the article, comments:
+AGR's Lead Geophysicist who previously had presented a paper on the same topic during DEVEX conference and leads our team advising one of the two projects (the White Rose) mentioned in the article, comments: